Malte Ziewitz

 Cornell University

 My work has been supported by an NSF Career Award, a McCloy Fellowship, a PGP Corporation Scholarship, and grants from the Economic and Social Research Council, the Foundation for the Sociology of Health & Illness, the German Academic Exchange Service, and the NSF.
+At Cornell, I direct the Digital Due Process Clinic.
+During the 2023-2024 academic year, I am a member at the Institute for Advanced Study in Princeton, NJ.

 Previously, I was a postdoctoral fellow at New York University's Department of Media, Culture, and Communication and Information Law Institute.
 I also worked as a junior researcher at the Hans Bredow Institute for Media Research.
 I hold a D.Phil. from the University of Oxford, an M.P.A. from Harvard University, and a First State Exam in Law from the University of Hamburg.
 In my previous life, I was a radio reporter, copywriter, and one of the team building Free Cakes for Kids UK.